landro/TesTcl/README.md

 ## Todos

 - Some kind of describe command
-- Dsocumentation
+- Implement Tcl package
-- Implement tcl package
+- Documentation
 - Implement irule extensions to Tcl (operators like starts_with etc)